xylemase/TestingTools/README.md

 to initialize the directory and download the
 Ginkgo and Gomega packages.
 In my experience, this means that you should:

     a. `cd` up to the top-level git-managed directory, "TestingTools":
         `cd ../..`.

     b. invoke `go mod init example.com` on the go test directory, like this:
         `go mod init example.com/Golang/Cards`

     c.
 Then invoke `go mod tidy`.
 This will download `gomega` and `ginkgo`.

-6. Re-enter the go test folderL
+6. Re-enter the go test folder:

    `cd Golang/Cards`
 7. Run the test:

    `go test`

     Expected result: **`Pass`**.